 Do Otters use Body Language to Communicate?

-It has also been seen at latrine sites that male otters do something coined a ‘poop dance,’ where a male raises their tail at a very high angle and then stomps its feet.
+It has also been seen at latrine sites that male otters do something coined a ‘poop dance,’ where a male raises its tail at a very high angle and then stomps its feet.
 It has been noticed that when one otter utilizes this behavior, it triggers other otters to do so.

 Do Otters Communicate Through Smell?

-This kind of communication is called olfaction; thus, it is hard for us to understand how otters truly communicate.
+This kind of communication is called olfaction; thus, it is hard for us to understand how otters communicate.
 We can, however, look at spraint sites and analyze their use.

 As usually solitary creatures, Otters mainly communicate through ‘spraints,’ which are small waste pieces.